______ PPC STATISTICS

 Average CTR for Google ads by industry

 When analysing Google Ads' average CTR, there are some significant variations when it comes to companies from different industries.
-As of 2024, the industry average CTR for Google Ads stands at 7.37%.
+As of 2024, the industry average CTR for Google Ads stood at 7.37%.

 According to research by Wordstream, those in the arts and entertainment sector tend to have the highest average CTR for Google Ads (13.04%) followed by travel (10.16%) as the only other industry to reach double figures.